 The Plastic Pollution Coalition scored a win two weeks ago when they were donated a cute PSA video by the top 11 finalists of last year’s American Idol that contained messaging against single-use disposable plastics.
 You can watch it here, along with Haley’s Wish (as long as it remains up):

 Now, 19 Entertainment, the company that produces American Idol, is demanding that PPC remove the video from its Youtube channel and web site immediately.
 Why?
 Because the sponsors didn’t like it.
 The company wouldn’t say which sponsor complained, but I’m guessing it’s the one that provides the big red plastic cups that sit beside the judges each week.
 (Read: Coca Cola.)

 Forbes ran a story yesterday asking whether the pressure to take down the video will backfire and bring more attention to the cause.
-Daniella Russo, the executive director of the Plastic Pollution… Read the rest
+Daniella Russo, the executive director of the Plastic… Read the rest

 Monday, I went down to Lake Merritt in Oakland to take pictures of plastic litter for my book.
 I’m happy to report that I didn’t see much overflowing trash, plastic or otherwise; but I did see some.
 And I snapped a few pix.